InvestLuxPro/python-text-adventure-game/README.md

 # Python Text Adventure Game
+A command-line adventure game where players navigate rooms, collect items, and avoid the villain to win.
 This project is a text-based adventure game developed in Python as part of coursework for the Computer Science program at Southern New Hampshire University.

 ## Features